 Once admitted into the program, students must:

-- Maintain a 2.7 cumulative GPA; students who fall below this mark will be placed on academic probation and be allowed one semester in which to improve their grades.
+- Maintain a 3.0 cumulative GPA with no more than one course grade below “B”; students who fall below this mark will be placed on academic probation and be allowed one semester in which to improve their grades.
 During the academic probationary period, the student will be required to meet with the program director or clinical coordinator at regular intervals to gauge their progress.
-Failure to improve the cumulative GPA to 2.7 at the end of the probationary semester will result in the student being removed from the program.
+Failure to earn a 3.0 term GPA by the end of the probationary semester will result in the student being removed from the program.
 They may choose to re-apply the following year or change their major.